If you've got an upcoming PowerPoint presentation, then you're starting to scramble to get your ideas together.

 The simplest way to do this?
 Make a list.
 Jot down everything that comes to mind on your topic.
 Once you’ve done this, go back through the list and highlight (or circle or underline) the points that are most important.

 Remember, one key factor of your thesis is debatability.
-Treat this like an argument that you are trying to win.
-If you only had 5-6 main points to persuade a listener to agree with your opinion, which points would you choose?
+Treat this like an argument that you're trying to win.
+If you only had five to six main points to persuade a listener to agree with your opinion, which points would you choose?

 2. Sit Down to Write